-Learn the strategy and philosophy of China's greatest military theorist with this highly readable and informative edition of The Art of War.
+Learn the strategy and philosophy of China's most celebrated military theorist with this highly readable and informative edition of The Art of War.

-The Art of War by Sun Tzu is the best known and most highly regarded book on martial strategy ever written.
-Although its wisdom is from ancient China, its principles and advice are timeless—as applicable to the boardroom as they are to the battlefield.
+The Art of War by Sun Tzu is the best known and most highly regarded book on military strategy ever written.
+Although its wisdom is from ancient China, its principles and advice are timeless--as applicable in the boardroom as they are on the battlefield.

 About the Author: Stephen F. Kaufman, Hanshi, 10th Dan, is the holder of the highest title and rank attainable in the martial arts.
 His martial system, Hebi-ryu ("School of the Snake"), is recognized as one of the most effective martial methods in the world.
 A career spanning close to 60 years began in Okinawa in the 1950's.
 He's acknowledged as the "founding father" of American karate and has received countless awards and honors, including an induction into the World Karate Union Hall of Fame as Author of the Year in 2011.